IBM/universal-connectors/docs/config_universal_connector.md

 # Configuring the Guardium univer***REMOVED***l connector

-Review the options and the end-to-end flow for configuring the Guardium univer***REMOVED***l connector before you start.
+Review the options and the end-to-end flow for configuring the Guardium univer***REMOVED***l connector.

 **Your role must include S-TAP Management Application role permission.**